TechnologyBrewery/habushu/README.md

 ## The Habushu Build Lifecycle ##

-Habushu applies a [custom Maven lifecycle that binds Poetry-based DevSecOps workflow commands](https://fermenter.atlassian.net/wiki/spaces/HAB/pages/2056749057/Dependency+Management+and+Build+Automation+through+Poetry+and+Maven) to the following phases:
+Habushu applies a [custom Maven lifecycle that binds Poetry-based/uv-based DevSecOps workflow commands](https://fermenter.atlassian.net/wiki/spaces/HAB/pages/2056749057/Dependency+Management+and+Build+Automation+through+Poetry+and+Maven) to the following phases:

 ##### validate #####

-Ensures that necessary required tools are installed, specifically Pyenv, Poetry, and any needed Poetry plugins.
-Additionally, if **usePyenv** is enabled, Pyenv will install/configure the specified version of Python to be used in all downstream Python/Poetry operations.
+Ensures that necessary required tools are installed.
+Additionally, if **usePyenv** is enabled for Poetry projects, Pyenv will install/configure the specified version of Python to be used in all downstream Python/Poetry operations.
+The **usePyenv** configuration does not apply to uv projects.

 ##### initialize #####

-Configures the build state needed by Habushu, ensures that the current project is a Poetry project and initializes and aligns POM and pyproject.toml versions.
-If configured via **overridePackageVersion**, automatically syncs the Poetry project version with the appropriate version that is derived from the Habushu module's POM.
+Configures the build state needed by Habushu, ensures that the current project is a Poetry or uv project and initializes and aligns POM and pyproject.toml versions.
+If configured via **overridePackageVersion**, automatically syncs the project version with the appropriate version that is derived from the Habushu module's POM.

 ##### compile #####

-Installs dependencies defined in the project's `pyproject.toml` configuration, specifically by running `poetry lock` followed by `poetry install`.
+Installs dependencies defined in the project's `pyproject.toml` configuration, specifically by locking the dependencies and installing them into the virtual environment.
 If a private PyPi repository is defined via **pypiRepoUrl**, it will be automatically added to the module's `pyproject.toml` configuration as a supplemental source of dependencies, if it is not already configured in the `pyproject.toml`

 ##### process-classes #####

-Leverages the [black formatter](https://github.com/psf/black) package to format both source and test Python directories via `poetry run`.
+Leverages the [black formatter](https://github.com/psf/black) package to format both source and test Python directories via the package manager's `run` command.

 ##### test #####